 Even a small step turns into a giant leap at Dubai’s largest freestyle trampoline park in Al Quoz.
 Adults and kids – big and small – can jump, summersault, flip and bounce around the 3,000 sq metres of interconnected trampolines.
 Padded surfaces, inflatable airbags and floor mats ensure injury-free soft landings.
 While teens perfect stunts and flips at The Wall and toddlers go wild at MiniBounce, grownups can sign up for Bounce Fit classes.
 The Slam Dunk and dodgeball courts are great for high-octane family games.

-If you’ve got a little ballerina at home who loves to prance around in a tutu or take on the latest TikTok dance challenge, this ultra-futuristic take on ballet will delight them.
-Classic ballet compositions like Sleeping Beauty are reimagined with fluorescent lights stitched into dancer’s costumes so they appear to glow on stage during the performance.
+Got a little ballerina at home who loves to prance around in a tutu or try the latest TikTok dance challenge?
+This ultra-futuristic take on ballet will delight them.
+Classic ballet compositions like Sleeping Beauty are reimagined with fluorescent lights stitched into dancers’ costumes so they appear to glow on stage during the performance.
 Get tickets here